ibm-cloud-architecture/refarch-kc/README.md

 ## Deployment

-This solution supports a set of related repositories which includes user interface, a set of microservices to implement event sourcing, saga and CQRS patterns, and to implement simulators and analytics content.
+This solution supports a set of related repositories which includes user interface, a set of microservices to implement Event Sourcing, Saga and CQRS patterns, and to implement simulators and analytics content.
 In each repository we are explaining the design and implementation approach, how to build and run.

 ### Related repositories